xavierchia/xavierchia.github.io/principles.md

 permalink: /principles
 ---

+the best way to level up is have a look at what people one step ahead of you are doing.

 Ray Dalio

 Unfortunately, most of the time practices and principles are only shared by influencers.
 If you want to improve a certain aspect of your life, this is hardly the best place to look for inspiration.